Sets a prefix for all event fields added by the transform.

 string,null

-The name of the log field whose value will be hashed to determine if the event should be
+The name of the log field whose value is hashed to determine if the event should be

 passed.